Excessive Tearing of the Eyes

 Treatment of Excessive Tearing

 A series of tests will be performed to help determine if you have a nasolacrimal obstruction.
-If Dr. Hauck determines that your excess tearing is due to an obstruction, he may recommend a procedure called Dacryocystorhinostomy (DCR).
+If we determine that your excess tearing is due to an obstruction, we may recommend a procedure called Dacryocystorhinostomy (DCR).
 DCR reconnects your tear drainage pathways to the inside of the nose so tears can drain properly.